 If the seal on your window has failed, you are best off replacing the window.
 Defogging services exist, but they are a quick fix for a problem that will recur until the windows are replaced.
 The telltale sign of a broken seal is condensation between the panes of glass, which makes the glass appear foggy.

 If the muntins or munions, the dividers in a window, are also broken, you’re best off replacing the entire window and not just the glass.

 With wood windows, replacement should happen if the wood frame begins to rot.
-While some rot can be remediated with a patch, severe rot compromises the integrity of the window.
-Window replacement companies can recommend wood windows that match a home’s historic character, which is your best bet to preserve the value of an older house.
+While some rot can be remediated with a patch, severe decay compromises the integrity of the window.
+Window replacement companies can recommend wood windows that match a home’s historical character, which is your best bet to preserve the value of an older house.

-If your existing windows are nearing the end of their lifespan – for instance, if they will need replacement in three to five years – replacing them when the glass breaks may save you money in the long run.
-The same goes for windows that don’t meet your needs.
-If you’ve got low-quality windows that don’t seem to do anything about those winter drafts, it might be better to not just replace the broken window glass but consider this your chance to replace the inefficient windows with something you like.
+If your existing windows are nearing the end of their lifespan, 15 years or older, replacing them when the glass breaks may save you money in the long run.
+If you’ve got low-quality windows that are drafty and energy inefficient, this your chance to upgrade to a higher quality model you like.

 Replacement Windows from Window Nation